shadow-robot/common_resources/sr_watchdog/README.md

 All the check methods are defined in a separate class.
 There are two types of checks supported.
 Error checks, which will change general status to `error` and throw an error message, and warning checks, which do not affect the reported status but inform the user that something has happened.
 In order to classify a check as error or warning check, their method name needs to be put in a proper list that is further passed to the `SrWatchdog` class constructor, together with the checks class object.

+If all checks pass, the watchdog reports the `OK` status for the demo.
+This status is maintained every iteration of the checking cycle if the checks keep passing.
+In any iteration, if one of the error checks fails, the status of the demo will be changed to `Error` and the led light will turn red.
+If a warning check fails, the `OK` status will be maintained, however, led will turn yellow.
+All failing checks will be displayed in the red textbox below the status label.
+Finally, if any of the checks starts passing again, it will be removed from the box and if all error checks start passing again, demo status will go back to `OK`.

 The check methods are required to return either `True` (for passed check) or `False` (for failed check) values.
 Alternatively, in case of failure, error checks can return a tuple of `(False, <error message>)` where `<error message>` is additional, user-defined error message.

 By default, the watchdog class publishes result to the `sr_watchdog` topic.
 However, a GUI is available to visualize the system status and logs.
 In order to run the GUI, after starting your watchdog, run